Zoxc/crusader/UNDERSTANDING.md

 <img width="209" alt="image" src="https://github.com/user-attachments/assets/fbcc361f-15cf-45d0-9f40-a497c12b0cfd">

-Crusader smooths all the latency samples over a 400 msec window.
+Crusader smooths all the latency samples over a 400 ms window.
 The values shown in the window display the maximum of those smoothed values.
 This emphasizes the peaks of latency.